CronuSoft/CronuSoft.github.io/_team_members/pieroni_hernan.md

 github: https://github.com/hpieroni
 ---

 Software engineer.
-Open source hacker, Ruby specialist.
+Open source lover, Ruby specialist.
 He is concerned about using best practices and automated testing.
 Passionate about technology.